fisagor/intro_causal_inference/README.md

 If you would like to take a bite of the seminar content, Kevin Hartnett's exciting Q&A with Judea Pearl might be much helpful: https://www.quantamagazine.org/to-build-truly-intelligent-machines-teach-them-cause-and-effect-20180515/

 ### iii. course plan
 The meetings will be held online, via zoom.
 Discussions will be primarily in Turkish.
 However, since all the material is in English, fluency in both languages is required.
 Judea Pearl and Dana Mackenzie's highly influential work, *The Book of Why*, will be the main text we will follow.
 For most of the weeks, we will read a chapter of this book.
 Some academic texts, articles and book sections, will accompany to these chapters and help us to ground our discussion.
 I will provide the readings on a weekly basis.
 I will also offer a number of weekly assignments to implement our findings.
+We will start on February 6, 2023.

 ### iv. schedule